EECS150/asic_labs_fa21/lab3/spec.md

 gcd.clockPeriod: &CLK_PERIOD "1ns"
 ```

 This option sets the target clock speed for our design.
-A more stringent target (a lower clock
+A more stringent target (a shorter clock
-period) will make the tool work harder and use higher-power gates to meet the clock
+period) will make the tool work harder and use higher-power gates to meet the
-period.
-A lower target lets the tool focus on reducing area and/or power.
+constraints.
+A more relaxed timing target allows the tool to focus on reducing area and/or power.
 In the sim-rtl.yml:

 ```yaml